Skip to main content

 Enable authentication

-VirtualHost "jitsi-meet.example.com"
+VirtualHost "jitsi.example.com"

 authentication = "internal_hashed"